Peter Beard: Personal life

-Descended from distinguished American families on both sides, Beard was one of three sons born to Roseanne (Hoare) Beard and Anson McCook Beard, Jr. His great-grandfather, James Jerome Hill, founded the Great Northern Railway in the United States in the late 19th century, and used his railroad fortune to become a great patron of the arts.
-All of his heirs were exposed to and owned great collections, presumably having a strong influence on Beard's interests in the arts and beauty.

 Beard married his first wife, Mary "Minnie" Olivia Cochran Cushing in 1967; their marriage lasted only briefly.
-His second wife was Cheryl Tiegs, the fashion model, from 1982 to 1986.
+In the 1970s, he dated socialites Lee Radziwill and Barbara Allen.

+Beard married his second wife, model Cheryl Tiegs, in 1981.
+They divorced in 1983.

 In 1986, he married Nejma Khanum.
 The couple had a daughter, Zara (born 1988), for whom his book, Zara's Tales, was written.

 In 1996, he was badly injured by an elephant but survived.

 Beard befriended and in some cases collaborated with many artists, including Andy Warhol, Andrew Wyeth, Francis Bacon, Karen Blixen, Truman Capote, Richard Lindner, and Salvador Dalí.
 He also photographed many other well-known people.
 He appeared in Adolfas Mekas's film, Hallulujah the Hills, in 1963, at the first New York Film Festival.

 Death

-On the afternoon of March 31, 2020 Beard, who was suffering from dementia and ill health after a stroke, wandered away from his Montauk, Long Island home.
-Despite exhaustive searches he was not found.
+On the afternoon of March 31, 2020, Beard, who was suffering from dementia and ill health after a stroke, wandered away from his Montauk, Long Island home.
 On April 19, Beard's body was found by a hunter in a densely wooded area in Camp Hero State Park in Montauk Point, New York.